hemerajs/hemera/website/versioned_docs/version-5.0.0-rc.6/error-handling.md

   )
   ```

 ## Response error

 A response error must be derivated from type `Error` otherwise it will be send as successful payload.
-An `error` log message is logged when the interface is used incorrectly.
+An `error` message is logged when the interface has been used incorrectly.